Monday, 7 January 2013

 • Improve my Spanish.
 My current, diminutive repertoire will make this an easy one to achieve.

 • Find more books, for students and for me.
 There's a tiny library in the primary school with a few things donated by various agencies and missionaries, but the children aren't allowed to access it.
 The contents mostly wouldn't be of any use here anyway.
 Think the original 1984 Macintosh manual, and a Mavis Beacon touch-typing textbook (the village has limited electricity, and no computers.
 Though words are words, I suppose).
-After some digging one weekend I did find a collection of T. S. Eliot, which I've been devouring in my hammock.
+After some digging one weekend I did find a mouldy collection of T. S. Eliot, which I've been devouring in my hammock.
 His asperity and attenuated sensibility (and, I like to imagine as I read, his dapper dress sense) are the perfect foil for our shaggy appearances and the vastness of the continent on which we're living.
 Hah, look at that.
 I'm waxing romantic about poetry.
 There's something I rarely did six months ago.

 • See more of South America.
-We're in the process of drafting an itinerary for the month we'll get to travel between Summer Term ending and our flights back to Gatwick on the 15th August.
+We're in the process of drafting an itinerary for the month we'll get to travel between summer term ending and our flights back to Gatwick on the 15th August.
 Peru and Bolivia are on the agenda, and I'm desperate to see Chile, but monetary constraints will likely ensure that we get as far as the end of the creek.

 • Learn to enjoy cricket.
 Learning the rules, and being able to discourse upon them at length, does not mean I've grown to like the game, which is unfortunate in this region.